MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 After ensuring that your [!include[pn-hololens](../includes/pn-hololens.md)] is correctly calibrated, you can open the [!include[pn-hololens](../includes/pn-hololens.md)] application.

+>[!NOTE]
+>If you're a Dynamics 365 Guides administrator, you can assign Author and Operator roles to restrict features available to users.
+For more information, see [Assign an Author or Operator role to a user](assign-role.md).

 1. Go to **All Apps**.

     ![HoloLens Apps selection](media/hololens-apps.PNG "HoloLens Apps selection")